 In conclusion, there are different building guidelines for commercial-titled residences, namely SoHo, SoVo, and SoFo.
 These properties are different from one another, though they share some similarities such as size and price.
 The functionality of each development is distinct depending on the owner’s intention of buying the property.
 Hence, it is essential for purchasers to understand their own rights and what they are buying to avoid disappointment.

 Catered for a market hungry for affordable properties, prices for SoHo, SoVo and SoFo are relatively cheaper than buying a condominium or a landed property.
 These units are made more affordable for first-time investors and also for young professionals who have just started working.
-Although SoHo, SoVo and SoFo are popular among the younger generation, buying or investing in either one of them is a different thing.
+Although the younger generation appears to enjoy SoHo, SoVo, and SoFo, purchasing or investing in any of it is a different issue.
 Factors like location, price, feasibility, security, and many others also need to be considered before deciding to buy a non-landed property to avoid unnecessary consequences.
 Choose the ideal unit based on your preferences.

 While SoHo, SoVo, and SoFo units are attractive for their favourable location and price, it is wise for buyers to plan their finances ahead before they purchase a unit, as well as to consider the property’s loan terms and utility rates.